 The drain pan itself can be the source of a water leak.
 If you own an aging AC system, then the drain pan is probably old too.
 The pan can corrode over time, and holes and cracks can form in the rust, allowing condensation to leak through.

 When your air conditioner's filter gets too dirty, it prevents an adequate amount of airflow from entering your AC system.
 This lack of warm airflow can cause ice to form on your extremely cold evaporator coil.
 When the ice melts, the water that drips down can be more than your drain pan can handle, resulting in flooding over the sides.

 A refrigerant leak can also cause a frozen evaporator coil.
 When your AC’s refrigerant level is too low, it lowers the pressure in the entire system, which, in turn, causes the evaporator coil to freeze over.
 It’s never a good idea to ignore ice on your evaporator coil.
 It’s a sign that your AC system is working harder than it needs to and that unnecessary stress is being put on its expensive components, including the compressor.

-At Rescue Air Heating and Cooling, our dedicated team has the equipment and expertise to provide you with reliable HVAC system maintenance, repairs, and replacements.
+At Rescue Air and Plumbing, our dedicated team has the equipment and expertise to provide you with reliable HVAC system maintenance, repairs, and replacements.
 For service you can count on, give us a call at (972) 201-3253.